Amanda Mouradian, DVM, CHPV, cAVCA

 What happens after the adjustment?

-Chamisa Chiropractic for Dogs, Cats and Horses
+Chamisa Chiropractic for Dogs, Cats, and Horses

 A subluxation or fixation means a joint is not moving properly which can lead to pain, nerve dysfunction and muscle dysfunction.
 With chiropractic, we adjust the joint to allow it to move properly, which then relieves pain and improves nerve and muscular function.
 With this improved function, it allows the body to use its innate intelligence to heal itself.